Eldinnie/ptb-heroku-skeleton/README.md

 * herokubot.py - Using the builtin webhookserver
 * herokubotcp.py - Using cherrypy.
 It even also runs a welcome webpage.

+Mind that If you want to use the second example, you'll have to add `cherrypy` to the `requirements.txt`.

 ## Procfile
 The Procfile in this repository is currently set to run the first version (with the simple http server) Change it to whatever you need.